MileHacker Logo

 • Cơm lam (Bamboo-tube Rice): Any rice cooked inside bamboo segments, a mountain specialty.

-• Cá nướng (Grilled Fish): Fresh river fish, marinated and grilled with aromatic herbs.
+• Cá nướng (Grilled Fish): Fresh river fish, marinated and cooked on a grill with aromatic herbs.

 • Măng đắng (Bitter Bamboo Shoots): A regional specialty with a distinctive bitter taste, stir-fried or boiled.